artemkanaki/swapi/readme.md

 ## Integration with package.json

 swapi is integrated with `package.json`.
-This means that some of `package.json` will be used in swagger declaration.
+This means that some of fields of `package.json` will be used in swagger declaration.
 Here is the scheme of fields which are used:

 ```JSON
 {